KotaHusky/java-demo/README.md

 ### Add Dockerfile

-Create a Dockerfile in the root of the project to build the application.
+Create a `Dockerfile` in the root of the project to build the application.

 ### Add Helm Chart

 Create a Helm chart in the root of the project to deploy the application.
+`helm create java-demo-chart`

 ### Add GitHub Actions

 Create a GitHub Actions workflow to build and deploy the application.

+### Setup AWS EKS Cluster

+Create an EKS cluster and associated resources using AWS CloudFormation.
+See file `aws/cloudformation/eks.yaml` for the CloudFormation template.

 ### Add GitHub Secrets